peraro/finiteflow-mathtools/README.md

 Contents
 --------

-This reposiotory contains the following subdirectories:
+This repository contains the following subdirectories:

 * [packages/](packages/README.md): contains a collection of Mathematica packages and tools which use the FiniteFlow library